guidovini/syder-ideas/README.md

 ## Road-map

 ### Client
-* Implement other fields in React: Competitors.
+* Implement other fields in React: Competitors and Inspiration.
 * Implement other fields in React: Strategies.
+* Implement other fields in React: Business Model.
+* Implement other fields in React: Planning.
+* Implement other fields in React: Resources.
 * Implement client testing.
 * Define error boundaries using `componentDidCatch()`.
 * Improve redux async fetch functions.
 Examples from Andrew Node Course: